Sinus lift information including research and step but step protocols.

 What graft materials can you use in the sinus lift?

-Technique to add 2-3mm 4mm max (Bill’s thoughts) more go lateral
+Technique to add 2-3mm 4mm max (Bill’s thoughts) more go lateral.
+If 3mm or less he goes lateral.

 Follow these 3 rules create = success rates older study.
 I think all 3 are too conservative now